esomo22e/svelte-dataviz-template/README.md

 ## "Helpers" folder

 - colors.js: several arrays of hex codes that can be used as color scales.
+Meant to be colorblindness-friendly and at least partially based on brand colors.

 - join.js: a function that can be imported to join two different dataset files together, as long as the items have a key value in common.
+This is based on [this example which may explain it better than I could](http://learnjsdata.com/combine_data.html).

 - USAGeoAlbers.js: a GeoJSON file for a USA state map